 The environs of the Specter Knight, known as the Lich Yard, take more direction from the stand-out series,

 Castlevania.
+[Click here to check out our Castlevania review.]
 This Halloween landscape exemplifies its host well.
 Moody, deep-purple mansions slumber in the

 distance, as low-lying fog stretches across gnarled trees and broken fence posts, and seeps into catacombs deep below.

-Beware of the Super Skeletons that carry lanterns, standing guard in the underground crypts, and watch your footing, as your weight sinks floating rooms, filled with blood-red skeletons hanging from the rafters — just like the rooms that contain Dracula's body parts in the mansions that populate Castlevania II - Simon's Quest.
+Beware of the Super Skeletons that carry lanterns, standing guard in the underground crypts.
+And watch your footing, as your weight sinks floating rooms, replete with blood-red skeletons hanging from the rafters — just like the rooms that contain Dracula's body parts in the mansions that populate Castlevania II - Simon's Quest.
 Then, watch out as Specter Knight impersonates the Grim Reaper, from swooshing scythe to the tattered robes.
 There are even noticeable glissandi or glissandos in the music that point to Castlevania's legendary soundtrack.

 Tinker Knight's Clockwork Tower does its best to keep time with the dreaded original found in Castlevania III -